APOPO: Detecting tuberculosis

-Sputum samples that have already been conventionally tested are retested by the rats.
+Sputum samples that have already been conventionally tested for tuberculosis are retested by the rats.
 The rats sniff a series of holes in a glass chamber, under which sputum samples are placed.
 When a rat detects tuberculosis (TB), it indicates this by keeping its nose in the sample hole and/or scratching at the floor of the cage.
 The program began in Tanzania in 2007, double-checking samples from four government clinics, by 2016 some 1000 samples a week were sent by 24 clinics in and around Dar es Salaam and Morogoro.
 The rats have been screening samples from clinics in Mozambique since 2013.
 APOPO have a facility at the Eduardo Mondlane University in Maputo.
 In 2015 14 health centres in the city worked with it.

 The key advantage of the rats is speed.
 Public clinics use microscopy to detect TB; this is slow and imprecise.
 In Mozambique only 50% of TB positive patients tested at clinics are actually identified, so the rats are used to double check the samples.
-According to the NGO, one trained rat can evaluate 40 samples in 7 minutes, which a laboratory technician can process in a day.
+According to APOPO, one trained rat can evaluate 40 samples in 7 minutes, which would take a human laboratory technician a day.
 The rats make it possible to mass-screen many samples.
 They work at low cost and a fast pace.

-APOPO suggests it increased the detection of TB patients by over 40%.
+APOPO says the use of trained rats increased the detection of TB in patients by over 40%.

 In 2015 the rats screened more than 40,000 sputum samples, thereby identifying over 1,150 positive samples that were missed by microscopy.

 APOPO assisted Maputo DOTS public health clinics increase TB detection rate by 48% and contributed to halting 3,800 potential TB infections.
-Over 9,166 presumptive TB patients evaluated by the rats in 2015, 666 missed by conventional methods were diagnosed.
+Of 9,166 presumptive TB patients evaluated by the rats in 2015, 666 missed by conventional methods were diagnosed.

 In 2015 APOPO began a study with the support of the USAID, screening prisoners in Tanzanian and Mozambican jails for tuberculosis.
 This study aimed to convince decision makers of the rats' use.

 In 2015 to 2016 more than 2,500 prisoners were to be tested for TB in Mozambique and Tanzania.

+Technology and equipment

+APOPO uses a semi-automated line cage to help rats practice smelling samples without a human handler getting in the way.
+Ellis et al. (2019).
+In the field, rats wear a special harness that is attached to a rope line.
+When a rat smells a landmine, it stops and scratches the ground.
+A bell signal or the use of a clicker is then applied to praise the rat and tell them they did a good job, and come back for a treat or reward.

+APOPO also use blind testing to make sure handlers do not accidentally influence the rats.
+In these tests, the handler does not know which samples are positive.
+This proves the rats are finding the target scents (like TNT or TB) using only their own sense of smell.
+This method follows strict scientific standards to ensure the program is effective.